chriscdm/BV_API_Project/README.md

 docker-compose up
 ```

-This command will create a  container with all necessary dependencies and run the API inside of it.
+These commands will create a  container with all necessary dependencies and run the API inside of it.
 The app will run on localhost port 5000.

 At this point the API can be called using any language or utility that can issue HTTP GET requests, in the ```test_notebook.ipynb``` file I show several examples of this using the requests library in Python.
 Additionally, you can open ```http://127.0.0.1:5000/``` in a web browser to display some basic information about the API.